Call for papers

 The conference fee is 50 euros for senior researchers and 30 euros for students, scholars without a permanent position, or advocates.

 We are expecting to publish a special issue based on a selection of the best papers presented at the conference in the open-access journal Ámbitos.
 Revista Internacional de Comunicación.
-Full articles will be accepted in Spanish and English.
+Full articles will be accepted in English, Spanish, Portuguese, and Catalan.

 - Núria Almiron, Universitat Pompeu Fabra